Home

 Field- lab- and analysis work

-Spring 2024 - Autumn 2024: Work with South Atlantic marine sediment cores - sample preparation and microscope work selecting foraminifera for analyses.
+Spring 2025: Work with North Atlantic marine sediment core ODP Site 981 - sample preparation and microscope work selecting foraminifera for analyses.

-Spring 2025: Stable isotope analyses in FARLAB.
+Fall 2025: Stable isotope analyses in FARLAB.
 E.g. Multi-species benthic foraminifera stable carbon isotope (δ13C) records.
-Nitrogen isotopic ratio of bulk organic matter (δ15Norg).
-CaCO3 accumulation rates for primary productivity.
+Possibly also CaCO3 accumulation rates for primary productivity and/or Nitrogen isotopic ratio of bulk organic matter (δ15Norg).